applait/finderjs/README.md

 ### 3. Listen to events

-To listen to events, add an event listener with a callback using `finder.events.addListener()`.
+To listen to events, add an event listener with a callback using `finder.on()`.
 Each event gets a specific set of arguments depending on the event.
 For example, when `search()` finds a matching file, it raises the `fileFound` event with two arguments, the `File` object and a `fileinfo` object and the storage name in which it was found:

 ```js
 finder.on("fileFound", function (file, fileinfo, storageName) {